Sujjan19/xilinx-axicdma/README.md

 ## Contributing and contact

-If you find bugs or want to propose improvements (multi-segment SG support, pinning arbitrary user pages, safer validation, a full Kbuild), please open an issue or submit a pull request.
+If you find bugs or want to propose improvements, please open an issue or submit a pull request.

 Author: Sujan